Visiting Ornamental Ironworking at the Grand Ducal Palace, Luxembourg City: Baroque Counterpoise?

 One past Grand Duchess, Marie-Adelaïde, who reigned from 1912 until 1919, was even deposed because she was perceived as having failed to keep in step with her subjects' aspirations for an impartial ruler scrupulously respectful of the sovereignty of the Grand Duchy.
 (Whether this perception of Marie-Adelaïde, who reigned in difficult times, was accurate, wholly or in part, is another matter, but then in both art and monarchical institutions perception is integral to wider realities.)

-It is an undoubted that nearly every European monarchy has undergone periods when some younger members of the royal family in question have been perceived as either needing to break with supposedly irrelevant conventions or else as having set aside past proprieties whien some traditionally minded citizens may have wished that they had more fully maintained.
+It is an undoubted fact that nearly every European monarchy has undergone periods when some younger members of the royal family in question have been perceived as either needing to break with supposedly irrelevant conventions or else as having set aside past proprieties when some traditionally minded citizens may have wished that these had been more fully maintained.

 In the case of the Grand Duchy of Luxembourg, the institutional culture has in the past been characterized generally by a deep sense of tradition and conservatism (in a non-political way), marked as the country has been by allegiance to the Roman Catholic church on the part of a large proportion of its citizens.
 The Grand Ducal family itself was long regarded as having exemplified the code of behaviour identified with the Almanach de Gotha.